pokhym/binCynth/README.md

 https://github.com/JonathanSalwan/Triton

+Must be compiled with the newest version of capstone https://github.com/aquynh/capstone found here.

 This allows us to symbolically analyze the binaries and print the constraint that was generated when executing the binary.

 For example executing this example https://github.com/JonathanSalwan/Triton/blob/master/src/examples/cpp/constraint.cpp which contins one XOR instruction we can see the following constraint returned.